joelleoqiyi/crowdfunding-analysis/analysis/README.md

 ### 1. Data Loading and Feature Extraction

 #### Data Loading
-- Reads JSON files from both successful and failed project directories
+- Reads JSON files from the project directory
 - Labels projects (1 for success, 0 for failure)
 - Combines all projects into a single dataset